filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 ### Searching when the input is blurred

-Instead of automatically reloading the table contents while the user is typing their search, which is affected by the [debounce](#customizing-the-table-search-debounce) of the search field, you may change the behaviour so that the table is only searched when the user blurs the input (tabs or clicks out of it), using the `searchOnBlur()` method:
+Instead of automatically reloading the table contents while the user is typing their search, which is affected by the [debounce](#customizing-the-table-search-debounce) of the search field, you may change the behavior so that the table is only searched when the user blurs the input (tabs or clicks out of it), using the `searchOnBlur()` method:

 ```php
 use Filament\Tables\Table;